 It’s likely that I’ll add a few more as I discover them.

-My main reason for wanting to include a blogroll was to help readers to find other newsletters they might find interesting.
+My main reason for wanting to include a blogroll was to help readers to find other newsletters they might be interested in.
 Here’s another suggestion:

 I’ve noticed a lot of Substack users asking how to find new writers or newsletters on the platform.
 I use Google, with